From the life of King Gorilla

 From the life of King Gorilla (Uit het leven van Koning Gorilla, 1887) is a Dutch satirical pamphlet, published by B. Liebers in 1887.
 The pamphlet describes the many incidents of King William III, who is called 'King Gorilla' in the pamphlet.
 Later, 'King Gorilla' would become the nickname of King William III.

 The pamphlet was written by the socialist magazine Justice for All.
 The reason for publishing it was the conviction of editor-in-chief Ferdinand Domela Nieuwenhuis in 1886, who was sentenced to a year in prison for lèse-majesté.
 In revenge for the conviction, the magazine published the pamphlet.
 It is striking that the theory that William III murdered his father is also mentioned in the pamphlet.

 The pamphlet describes the incidents and events in which he comes across as someone who swears, has a drinking problem and abuses his lackeys and wife.
 The events in Montreux, where he was guilty of exhibitionism, are also mentioned in the pamphlet.

 The pamphlet sold well.
 In the years that followed, the pamphlet would be reprinted.
 Many supporters of King William III found the pamphlet tasteless.
 But despite the criticism, the anonymous author(s) and the publisher were never prosecuted for printing and publishing the pamphlet.

 Background

-Portrait of King William III, c.a.
-1878-1890.
+Portrait of King William III, circa 1878–1890.

 Since 1849, William III was the king of the Netherlands.
 He was known as an unpredictable monarch who suffered from many fits of rage.
-In addition, William III could not stand the fact that the Netherlands was changing from a constitutional monarchy to a parliamentary democracy, a process that was initiated by his father William II.
+In addition, William III could not stand the fact that the Netherlands was changing from an absolute monarchy to a constitutional one with parliamentary democracy, a process that was initiated by his father William II.
 William III's behaviour at court was also horrible.
 The king often bullied his lackeys and also drank a lot of alcohol.
 William III also abused his wife Sophie of Württemberg.

 A major scandal took place in 1875.
 William III rented a villa in Montreux, Switzerland.
 There he was said to have been guilty of exhibitionism, by opening his dressing gown in front of the paddle steamers that sailed past his villa.
 This scandal would later be brought to light.